-Accidents happen all the time, whether it is an auto accident or workplace accident.
-Many high-cost health claims, disabilities and deaths result from improper health tools or health tools alone.
-Individuals need to think independently.
-Below were personal stories of our Founder after her mother and she were rear-ended in a tragic auto accident in 1997.
+Accidents happen all the time, whether it is an auto accident or a workplace accident.
+Many high-cost health claims, disabilities, and deaths can be prevented.
+Below were our Founder’s personal stories after her mother and she were involved in a tragic auto accident in 1997.

 Get off Ventilator, Regain Independence

 My mother was put on a ventilator in ICU since she could not breathe on her own.
-About 5 weeks later, her doctor diagnosed that she would be ventilator-dependent for the rest of her life since she did not improve.
+About five weeks later, she was diagnosed ventilator-dependent for the rest of her life since she could not improve.
 My mom refused to live on the ventilator, so I had to be the one to discontinue her lifeline.
-I decided to exam her myself before I took the final step.
-To my surprise, I found her diaphragm was intact, which meant that she could breathe by raising and relaxing her diaphragm (abdominal breath).
-I taught her the new way of breathing.
+I decided to exam her myself first.
+To my surprise, I found she could breathe by raising and relaxing her diaphragm (abdominal breath).
+I taught her a new way of breathing.
 She got off the ventilator in three days.
-Later she regained her independence through both the Eastern and Western medicine.
+Later she regained her independence through both Eastern and Western medicine.

-I suffered a Traumatic Brain Injury in the auto accident in 1997.
-Almost all experts predicted that I could not recover, including an expert from Harvard University.
+I suffered a Traumatic Brain Injury (TBI) in the auto accident.
+Almost all experts predicted that I could not recover, including experts from Harvard University.
 In the meantime, we got zero compensation from the courts.
 I cried for a whole night.
-Then I decided to apply for a medical license to recover myself.
+Then I decided to apply for a medical license to recover myself and made it.